 The Exchange's Timely Alert/Material News Policy is designed to ensure that investors have access to all material news about a listed company prior to trading in its securities and that no investor can trade on the basis of news that has not yet been fully disseminated to the marketplace.
 In support of this Policy, Part 4 of the Company Guide requires listed companies to promptly release to the public any news or information which might reasonably be expected to materially affect the market for its securities.
-Listed companies must comply with the NYSE MKT's timely alert/material news policy by disseminating material news via a press release.
+Listed companies must comply with the NYSE MKT's timely alert/material news policy by disseminating material news via a press release or any other Regulation FD-compliant method.
 Companies are required to call the Exchange when releasing material news during market hours.
 Specifically, if such news is to be released just prior to the opening at 9:30 a.m. or at any time between 9:30 a.m. and 4:00 p.m.
-Eastern Time, companies must call: i) ten minutes before the dissemination of news that is deemed to be of a material nature or that may have an impact on trading in the company's securities; or ii) at the time the company becomes aware of a material event having occurred and take steps to promptly release the news to the public.
+Eastern Time, companies must call: (i) ten minutes before the dissemination of news that is deemed to be of a material nature or that may have an impact on trading in the company's securities; or (ii) at the time the company becomes aware of a material event having occurred and take steps to promptly release the news to the public.
 While not intended to be an exhaustive list, examples of news the Exchange would consider to be potentially material include: earnings, mergers/acquisitions, redemptions/conversions, securities offerings and pricings related to these offerings, major product launches, new patent approvals and dividend announcements.
+The Timely Alert Policy also applies in connection with the verbal release of material news during the course of a management presentation, investor call or investor conference.
 Once notified by the company, the Market Watch team will determine whether a temporary trading halt is necessary to ensure that the news has been fully disseminated to the marketplace.